kolzchut/mediawiki-extensions-AccessibilityToolbar/README.md

   - Invert colors

 ## Dependencies
-This extension's style is dependent on the following:

-- Bootstrap 3 (specifically the panel component)
-- FontAwesome 4.6.3

-Both are included in skin:Helena, which this was created for, but you can include them yourself when using another skin.
+This extension's style is dependent on FontAwesome 4.6.3, which is included in skin:Helena, but you can include it yourself when using another skin.

 ## Compatibility
 Tested in Firefox 48, Chrome 52, IE10, IE11, Microsoft Edge.

-In IE10 & IE11 no filter options will be available.
+In IE10 & IE11 filter options will not be available.

 ## Possible issues
-As this is a client side tool, it will probably cause a FOUC (Flash of Unstyled Content) on page load before applying the current user settings.
+As this is a client-side tool, it will probably cause a FOUC (Flash of Unstyled Content) on page load before applying the current user settings.